quasarframework/quasar-ui-qcalendar/docs/src/pages/developing/getting-started.md

 ### Selected start and end dates

-The property `selected-start-end-dates` takes an arry of arrays.
-Each internal array contains and start and end date that is a selection.
+The property `selected-start-end-dates` takes an array of arrays.
+Each internal array contains a start and end date that is a selection.
 This allows you to have multiple selections if you wish.

 | Property | Type           | Example      |
 | -------  | -------------- | -----------  |